What is uveitis?

 - blood tests

-- testing the fluid of the eye
+- test of the liquid of your eye

 - corticosteroid eyedrops, pills or injection

-- antibiotics or antivirals
+- antibiotics or antiviral medicines

-Last reviewed: March 2016
+Last reviewed: August 2022